Pius XII Memorial Library

-Pius XII Memorial Library is an academic library located on the Saint Louis University Frost Campus.
+Pius XII Memorial Library is an academic library located on the Saint Louis University north campus.
 Named after Pope Pius XII and built in 1959, it occupies 215,000 square feet and houses over 1.3 million volumes, including more than 30,000 rare books.
 It is the home of the Knights of Columbus Vatican Film Library.

 General

 Pius XII Memorial Library works to collect and maintain past and present ideas and issues.
 The collection of information available at the library aims to demonstrate the Jesuit mission of the pursuit of knowledge.
 To achieve this part of the mission, Pius XII Memorial Library works to implement technology to gather and preserve information from its own collection and from other libraries and sources around the world.
 It aims to provide digital and physical places for students and faculty to find information at Saint Louis University.

 Technology

 There are 87 public computers available and wireless access throughout the building.
 Students may print on one of four printers using Billiken Bucks, which can be loaded onto a students account online.
 To find online sources, students can use SLUth Search Plus on the library's website.
 This feature searches through all of the materials that Pius has access to, both in the library and in online databases.

 In November 2017, the Academic Technology Commons (ATC) on the ground floor of the library was opened, providing the student body with access to newly developed technologies such as 3D printing and robotic equipment.
 In the near future, the library plans to continue remodeling the library to provide for the latest technological needs of SLU students.

 Another resource available online to students is the Ask-A-Librarian online instant messaging.
 During library hours, librarians respond to questions regarding research or finding materials.
 Texting is another method to ask a librarian questions.